dtap001/techie-tales/_posts/2024-11-01-certs-in-and-outs.md

 ## How to get a new certificate?

-### Asking the the big brother (CA) with a love letter (CSR) to create one for you?
+### Option A:  Asking the the big brother (CA) with a love letter (CSR) to create one for you!

-> It is a request which sent to the CA to issue a new certificate with the given properties {: .prompt-info }

-#### What happens?

-- public/private key pair is generated
+- you should decide the certificate type
+- select a Certificate Authority like
+  - DigiCert
+  - GlobalSign
+  - Sectigo
+  - GoDaddy
+  - etc..
+- the CA will ask for a proof of domain ownership
+  - email validation:
+    - The CA will send a verification email message to an email address under your domain
-- CSR generated:
+  - DNS validation:
+    - CA will ask you to put a new TXT entry under your domain name with a specific value
-  - public key
+  - HTTP validation:
-  - data fields are included with the input from the user
+    - CA will ask you to upload a file to a specific path which can be reached through your domain like domain/.wellknown/pki-validation/
+- Send the CSR file and present the neccessary extra documentation for EV/OV validation like utility bills, public records etc..
+- CA will isssue your new certificate and send it back to you

 #### Example to create and decode CSR